machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `list_files_in_directory`
 Lists files and directories directly inside a specific folder.

-**What it does**
+**Description**
+Use this tool when you need a quick overview of the immediate contents of a folder.
+It does not recurse into nested subdirectories and returns project-relative paths.

+**Features**
-- Reads the immediate contents of a directory.
+- Lists immediate children of a directory.
-- Returns project-relative paths.
+- Returns both files and directories.
-- Does not recurse into nested folders.
+- Does not scan nested folders.
 - Uses the current working directory when no path is provided.

-**Features**
-- Useful for getting a quick overview of a folder.
-- Helps identify candidate files before reading or updating them.
-- Returns a compact comma-separated list.

 **Input parameters**
 - `dir_path` *(string, optional)*: Path to the directory to inspect.
 If omitted or blank, the current working directory is used.